-Figure 3 showed creatinine level in normal, MEPN and Metformin treated groups.
+Figure 4 showed creatinine level in normal, MEPN and Metformin treated groups.
 There was significant increase (P<.05) in creatinine level in diabetic untreated group when compared with normal control.
 Similarly, creatinine level significantly increased in 100mg/kg MEPN treated group when compared with normal control.
-However, there was significant decrease (P<.05) in creatinine level in diabetes treated with 200mg/kg MEPN when compared with diabetes untreated and diabetes treated with 100mg/kg MEPN.
+However, there was significant decrease (P<.05) in creatinine level in diabetes treated with 200mg/kg MEPN and 100mg/kg metformin when compared with diabetic untreated and diabetes treated with 100mg/kg MEPN.